kirstin/kirstinheidler.co.uk/_includes/profile.md

-## I am ...

-A counsellor and facilitator specialising in relational conflict, emotional awareness and Nonviolent Communication.

-Experienced in supporting individuals and groups through complex interpersonal dynamics, including intentional communities, activist groups and collaborative organisations.

-Coming from a background in counselling training, mediation practices and large-group facilitation, combined with strong analytical and reflective skills from a previous career in software engineering.
+## Counselling and support for difficult relationships

+If you are struggling with difficult relationships or emotional patterns that keep repeating, I offer a space to slow down and understand what's happening beneath the surface.

 Counselling and relationship support in Wales online (and in person by arrangement).

-_I help individuals and groups navigate difficult relational dynamics._
+_I help individuals, couples and groups navigate difficult relational dynamics._

 [Book a Free Discovery Call ›](https://cal.eu/kirstinheidler){: .t30 .button .radius target="_blank" rel="noopener"}